 We have noticed the morale of our pupils has increased and their self-esteem has grown as a result of this approach.
 The large majority have been more keen to try tasks and activities by themselves, knowing they feel more proud of themselves when they do that.

 We combine that with the fact we are keen for the message to all to be:

 An Education Health and Care Plan (EHCP) is a legal document which describes a child or young person's special educational needs, the support they need, and the outcomes they would like to achieve.

 There are certain criteria that would mean it was more or less likely to be successful in securing an EHCP.
 For advice about this please click on this link.
 There is a video on the page that will provide additional information.

 What is it?
 Can I find out more?
 Yes!

 Superheroes!
 So many people in history have seen the world through a different lens to others.
 Several people who have made great discoveries and have excelled in specific areas have been identified as having additional needs in some form or another.
 There may be some areas of significant difficulty but these areas must not over-shadow the very real strengths many have too.
 It might not seem obvious in all lessons of the curriculum, but there will be something every person in our school can develop and feel they have a strength in.
 Look at the examples we have here!

 Deputy Headteacher and SEN Coordinator

-When the needs of a child in Buckinghamshire meet the threshold for being able to get an Education and Health Care Plan (EHCP), Specialist Teachers from Buckinghamshire County Council come in to work with the staff and children.
+When the needs of a child in Buckinghamshire meet the threshold for being able to get an Education and Health Care Plan (EHCP), Specialist Teachers from Buckinghamshire Council come in to work with the staff and children.
 They provide individualised support and we have some amazing people from the team who come and work with us.
 The frequency of their visits is dependent upon the need of the child.
-To find out more, click on the BCC logo below.
+To find out more, click on the Buckinghamshire Council's logo below.